Performative Prediction in a Stateful World: FRAMEWORK AND MAIN RESULTS

-Once the game approaches the distribution $d_\PS$, the institution can repeatedly play $\theta_\PS$ with no need for retraining, while incurring the lowest possible loss on the distribution $d_\PS$.
-It is not obvious however that such stable points exist for every setting.
-Nevertheless, we shows sufficient conditions on the loss and transition function for RRM to converge to a stable point.
+Once the game approaches the distribution $d_\ST$, the institution can repeatedly play $\theta_\ST$ with no need for retraining, while incurring the lowest possible loss on the distribution $d_\ST$.
+It is not obvious, however, that such stable pairs exist for every setting.
+Nevertheless, we shows sufficient conditions on the loss and transition function for RRM to converge to a stable pair.